-For the purposes of this program, Lower Manhattan is the area south of Canal Street, from the East River to the Hudson River.
-Publication of the final version of this Partial Action Plan will serve as the solicitation for eligible submissions for damage reimbursement from utility service providers.
+For the purposes of this program, Lower Manhattan is the area on and south of Canal Street, from the East River to the Hudson River.3 Publication of the Partial Action Plan serves as the solicitation for eligible submissions for damage reimbursement from utility service providers.

-This Plan makes one exception to eligibility requirements above, for funding categories 3) construction of carrier neutral lateral telecommunications conduit and 4) construction of redundant fiber connections to critical facilities.
+This Plan makes one exception to eligibility requirements above, for funding Categories Four (Construction of Carrier Neutral Lateral Telecommunications Conduit) and Five (Construction of Redundant Fiber Connections to Critical Facilities).
 Funding under these two categories is not restricted to regulated utilities that suffered damage related to the September 11, 2001 attacks.
 Eligible applicants under these two categories will be solicited through a Request for Proposals (RFP) process under the plan.
 Any firm able to demonstrate its qualifications to perform the proposed work may submit a proposal.